 We examine some of the challenges that filmmakers face, including encouraging viewers to act on what they have seen.

-Our guest panellists include:
+Our guest panellists are:

-- Ken Loach - Film and television director
+- Ken Loach - Film and television director (directof of I, Daniel Blake)

 Key themes of discussion